Papers at a Glance

 Beyond Physics and Metaphysics – Epistemics and the Differentiation of Reality into Subjective, Intersubjective, and Functional-Empirical Physics

-This paper proposes an alternative ordering to the classical physics–metaphysics split.
+This paper proposes an alternative ordering to the classical physics-metaphysics distinction.
 It differentiates reality into distinct physics of stability, subjective, intersubjective, and functional-empirical, not as an ontological hierarchy but as domain-specific regimes of validity, stabilization mechanisms, load limits, and boundary signals.
 It shows how metaphysical functions can be reconstructed epistemically without ultimate ontological claims.

 Applications and Boundary Analyses